lean-dojo/LeanCopilot/README.md

 After `import LeanInfer`, you can use the tactic `suggest_tactics` to generate tactic suggestions (see the image above and [this example](LeanInferTests/Examples.lean)).
 You can click on any of the suggested tactics to use it in the proof.

+You may provide a prefix to constrain the generated tactics.
+For example, `suggest_tactics "rw"` would only generate tactics starting with `rw`.

 ### Searching for Proofs